railwayapp/docs/src/docs/develop/cli.md

 - Create new Railway projects from the terminal
 - Link to an existing Railway project
-- Pull down environment variables to run your project locally
+- Pull down environment variables to run a service locally
 - Open an interactive shell to a database within a project

 ## Install